AlanPolson/ML_Project/worklog.md

 - get 2013 block group boundaries shapefiles [here](https://www.census.gov/geo/maps-data/data/cbf/cbf_blkgrp.html)
 - or [here](https://www.census.gov/geo/maps-data/data/tiger-line.html)
 - and take geographical documentation for New York [here](http://www2.census.gov/programs-surveys/acs/summary_file/2013/documentation/geography/)
-- using documentation excel file as a bridge, and replacing '15000US' with '1500000US', we were able to merge data with geoBoundaries in  `5_Mapping_Predictions.ipynb`, which filters groups by Land Area > Water Area, and saves predictions as a geojson file
+- using documentation excel file as a bridge, and replacing '15000US' with '1500000US', we were able to merge data with geoBoundaries in  `5_Mapping_Predictions.ipynb`, which filters groups by Land Area > Water Area, and saves predictions as a geojson file.
+This file later to be uploaded to CartoDB webpage